octorin/octorin.github.io/_pages/publications.md

     - [Abstract]({% link misc_pages/abstracts/2019_abstract_socspace.md %})

-- \* "Flows and Boundaries:  A Network Framework for Understanding Occupational Mobility in the Labor Market" (with Siwei Cheng) Revise and Resubmit at *American Journal of Sociology*
+- \* "Flows and Boundaries:  A Network Framework for Understanding Occupational Mobility in the Labor Market" (with Siwei Cheng) Conditionally accepted for publication at *American Journal of Sociology*

     - [Abstract]({% link misc_pages/abstracts/2019_abstract_flows.md %})